buffeinstein/PageRank-Explanation-And-Implementation/README.md

             v /= torch.norm(v)
 ```

-Pretty similar set-up for `x0`.
 The user may also pass in an `x0` if there is a specific starting point, but otherwise, it will be assumed that there is an equal probabibility of starting on any site.
 ```
             if x0 is None:
                 x0 = torch.Tensor([1/(math.sqrt(n))]*n)